-The relatively recent literature on the topic of the elasticity of pharmaceutical innovation to market size contains two broad approaches.
+The relatively recent literature on the topic of the elasticity of pharmaceutical innovation to expected market size contains two broad approaches.
 The older of the two uses accounting data to estimate the determinants of R&D (see Grabowski and Vernon (2000)).
 In theory, under perfect capital markets R&D would be chosen only in response to expected future profitability of the project.
 However, if capital markets are imperfect and external funds are more expensive than internal cash flow, current revenue (market size) will have a positive impact on the amount of research funded by the firm.
 Of course, if current market size is a proxy for future market size, then current research may be responding to future sales opportunities also, but these two effects cannot be disentangled.
 Giacotto et al. (2005) regress R&D-to-sales ratio on the pharmaceutical price index from the previous year and other variables.
 Again, this is a model of innovation responding not to expected future market size, but to recent prices.
 They find a 1% increase in price leads to a 0.58% increase in R&D spending.
+Finkelstein (2004) finds that a 1% increase in revenue for vaccines leads to a (much lower) 0.05% to 0.06% increase in R&D spending on vaccines.
 A second stream of the literature uses alternate measures both for outcomes and market size.
-Innovation is measured as clinical trials (Blume-Kohout and Sood, 2009), journal articles or disease regimens (Lichtenberg, 2006), while potential market size is (negative) disability-adjusted life years (DALY) or mortality (Civan and Maloney, 2006,2009, Lichtenberg, 2005).
+Innovation is measured as clinical trials (Blume-Kohout and Sood, 2009; Yin, 2008, 2009), journal articles or disease regimens (Lichtenberg, 2006), while potential market size is (negative) disability-adjusted life years (DALY) or mortality (Civan and Maloney, 2006,2009, Lichtenberg, 2005).
 Lichtenberg (2005) finds results of similar magnitude: a 1% increase in the number of people with cancer leads to a .58% increase in chemotherapy regimens.
 Civan and Maloney (2006, 2009) find that a 1% increase in expected US entry price leads to .5% increase in the number of drugs in the drug development pipeline.
 Lichtenberg (2005) finds that a 1% increase in DALY leads to a 1.3% increase in global drug launches.

-The paper most closely related to ours is by Acemoglu and Linn (2004), hereafter AL. Using variation from 1970-2000 in what US cohorts purchase and in FDA approvals, AL find that a 1% increase in contemporaneous expenditure shares leads to a 4% increase in the number of new drugs released on the market.
+Acemoglu and Linn (2004) use variation from 1970-2000 in the expenditure share of different US age cohorts for different therapeutic classes.
+They combine this with data on all US FDA-approved new products and find that a 1% increase in contemporaneous expenditure shares leads to a 4% increase in the number of new drugs released on the market.
 This is a markedly higher elasticity than found in the previous literature.
-We will discuss the differences between our methods and data and theirs in detail below.